 Here I noticed that a hose to the intake pipe had loosened (middle following picture)

-I don’t know why the hose had come loose but before I had taken over the car the workshop had exposed quite a lot of it because of a troubleshooting and had either forgotten to fasten the hose or had only infected it loosely so that it could come loose.
+I don’t know why the hose had come loose but before I had taken over the car the workshop had exposed quite a lot because of a troubleshooting and had either forgotten to fasten the hose or just plugged it in loosely so that it could come loose.